rdantassilva/pdf2ocr/README.md

 # pdf2ocr

-Python script to apply OCR to PDF files and generate output in DOCX, searchable PDF, and EPUB formats.
+Python script to apply OCR on PDF files and generate output in DOCX, searchable PDF, and EPUB formats.

 ---